TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 #### Querying the current version of a record

-Although SCD Type 2 models support history, it is still very easy to querying just the latest version of a record.
+Although SCD Type 2 models support history, it is still very easy to query for just the latest version of a record.
 Simply query the model as you would any other table.
 For example, if you wanted to query the latest version of the `menu_items` table you would simply run:

 ```sql linenums="1" hl_lines="3"
 SELECT